Selected examplary projects and publications

 Cluster 4: Cluster on Communicative Dimensions of Sustainability

 This cluster explored the communicative construction of sustainability across a variety of interests and stakeholders.
 Organizations are traditionally understood as instrumental spaces for managers to produce products and processes towards a more sustainable society.
 However, increasingly organizations appear as social and moral spaces where the meaning and role of sustainability is communicatively negotiated and co-constructed and no definite agreement seems to be achieved across publics.
-This development poses new challenges for business in their continous work to appear as legitimate participants vis á vis civil society, the political system and other organizational/corporate actors.
-Focus was on (1) how communication of sustainability has become a strategic tool for managers working in business, ngos and policy-making, (2) how traditional and social media play an important role in mediating issues of sustainability across publics, (3) how marketing and branding of sustainability influences consumption and public opinon, and (4) how different forms of political and corporate communication (via persuasion, facts, dialogue, etc.) about sustainability raise questions about the democratic models that underpin sustainability discourses.
+This development poses new challenges for business in their continuous work to appear as legitimate participants vis á vis civil society, the political system and other organizational/corporate actors.
+Focus was on (1) how communication of sustainability has become a strategic tool for managers working in business, NGOs and policy-making, (2) how traditional and social media play an important role in mediating issues of sustainability across publics, (3) how marketing and branding of sustainability influences consumption and public opinon, and (4) how different forms of political and corporate communication (via persuasion, facts, dialogue, etc.) about sustainability raise questions about the democratic models that underpin sustainability discourses.
 Against this backdrop, the Cluster brought together leading academics from a range of disciplines to explore the role and meaning of communication in a broad sense for the development of sustainability.

 Cluster researchers: Professor Anker Brink Lund, Department of Business and Politics, and Assistant Professors Julie Uldam and Anne Vestergaard,Department of Management, Society and Communication.